Kader Sylla: Sponsors

-Sylla's sponsors are Baker, Adidas Skateboarding, Shake Junt, Venture, Stance Socks, Spitfire, CCS, ValSurf Skate Shop, and Supreme NY.
+Sylla's sponsors are Violet Skateboards, Adidas Skateboarding, Shake Junt, Venture, Stance Socks, Spitfire, CCS, ValSurf Skate Shop, and Supreme NY.

 Filmography

 In 2017, Sylla appeared in the Emerica video Young Emericans and the Baker Ams video.
 Sylla also had a part in the Thrasher - Am Scramble 2018.
 In 2019, Sylla appeared in Boys of Summer 2 by Logon Lara swell as Supreme NY's "CANDYLAND" video Courtesy by Vans Canada.
 He also appears in Melodi's first EC video and Tristan Warren's "DREAM2021MOVIEVILLE" and has released 2 solo parts on his personal youtube channel titled "thankyouvans" and "fuckthisskateshit".
 In December 2019, Kader had the opening part in Baker 4.
 Sylla was also frequently featured in seasons 9 and 10 of the Camp Woodward Show when he was younger.
 In 2021, Sylla appeared in Supreme's 'STALLION' video.
 In 2022 Kader did a handful of tricks in Supreme's Play Dead video.